jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -------------------  ---------------
 -i, -\-dem           Input raster DEM file
 -o, -\-output        Output raster file
--\-out_type          Output type; one of 'cells', 'specific contributing area' (default), and
+-\-out_type          Output type; one of 'cells' (default), 'catchment area', and 'specific
-                     'catchment area'
+                     contributing area'
 -\-log               Optional flag to request the output be log-transformed -\-clip              Optional flag to request clipping the display max by 1%